jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 You can set the jitter buffer size manually for your local client and the remote server.
 For the local jitter buffer, dropouts in the audio stream are indicated by the light below the jitter buffer size faders.
-If the light turns to red, a buffer overrun/underrun has taken place and the audio stream is interrupted.
+If the light turns to red, a buffer over-/under- run has taken place and the audio stream is interrupted.

 The jitter buffer setting is therefore a trade-off between audio quality and overall delay.